Choose Your Execution Mode

 Switching Between Modes

 Same configuration file works for both modes.
-Control via CLI flags:
+Control via CLI flags:--async queues agent execution; omitting it runs locally.

 Next Steps